enterstudio/lycheejs-website/download/tutorial/app-server.md

 Body.
 This body contains and returns the actual Implementation of your Definition.

-The lycheeJS Codestyle and how the Definition Layout looks like is explained more in detail in the [CODESTYLE](https://github.com/Artificial-Engineering/lycheeJS/blob/master/guides/CODESTYLE.md#definition-layout)
+The lychee.js Codestyle and how the Definition Layout looks like is explained more in detail in the [CODESTYLE](https://github.com/Artificial-Engineering/lychee.js/blob/master/guides/CODESTYLE.md#definition-layout)
 Guide.